8.2.1.1. Minimal socket implementation

 This tutorial demonstrates how to implement a minimal UDP network compatibility layer for Anjay Lite using POSIX sockets.
-Although Anjay Lite already provides a built-in implementation for POSIX environments, this example is useful for understanding how to create a custom network layer.
+Although Anjay Lite already provides a built-in implementation for POSIX environments, this example helps you understand how to create your own custom network layer.

 Note